November 2, 1986: The day Becker won the inaugural Paris-Bercy Open

 Becker said he did not believe he could win the tournament earlier due to his hectic schedule leading up to the event.
 “Under such circumstances, to fly all those many hours, the different continents, the different cities and different surfaces – let’s say I didn’t think I could do it.”

 The newly established Paris-Bercy Open had a prestigious winner to start its history.

 What next?
 Becker adds two more Paris titles

 Boris Becker would triumph two more times in Bercy, in 1989 (defeating Stefan Edberg in the final, 6-4, 6-3, 6-3) and in 1992 (defeating Guy Forget in the final, 7-6, 6-3, 3-6, 6-3).

-With his friend Emilio Sanchez, Sergio Casal would go on to win two Grand Slam titles (the 1988 US Open and the 1990 French Open), and after their retirement, they would create one of the most famous tennis academies in the world in Barcelona, named the Sanchez-Casal Academy.
+Meanwhile, Sergio Casal would go on to win two Grand Slam doubles titles with his friend and countryman Emilio Sanchez (the 1988 US Open and the 1990 French Open), and after their retirement, they would create one of the most famous tennis academies in the world in Barcelona, named the Sanchez-Casal Academy.